ldgit/yard/README.md

 * encapsulated internal datepicker (can be replaced without affecting client code)
 * must use React hooks API
 * unit tested
+* must work in IE9 or specify necessary polyfills